Bryant2961/GBSD/README.md

 Please use the GitHub issue tracker for reproducibility questions.
 If the repository is released non-anonymously, update this section with the maintainer contact before publication.

+## Archived release

+The archived release of this repository is available on Zenodo:

+DOI: 10.5281/zenodo.20443030